mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

       cmd: "./bootstrap -resolve-hosts=ui-0-server.{{FRAMEWORK_NAME}}.mesos && /proxylite/run.sh"
       ```

+### Proxy Fallback

+Applications may not work properly behind adminrouter.
+In that case, one may use [Repoxy](https://gist.github.com/nlsun/877411115f7e3b885b5e9daa8821722f).

 ## `ServiceSpec` (Java)

 The YAML-based `ServiceSpec` is flexible and powerful, but once a service moves beyond purely declarative requirements, its static nature becomes a barrier to development.
 The `ServiceSpec` as defined in YAML is actually just a convenience for generating a Java implementation of the [`ServiceSpec` interface](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java), which is arbitrarily modifiable by users of the SDK.